PRIMED-Ancestry-Inference/PCA_projection/README.md

 ## create_pca_projection

 This workflow is used to create a pca projection from a genetic reference dataset (in VCF format).
 First, the reference data is subsetted to include only sites in common with a provided reference variant file (intended to contain only variants that one would expect to find in all downstream datsets that will be projected using loadings created in this worflow (e.g., a list of common sites that are easily imputed in TOPMed)), and then pruned for linkage equilibrium.
-The related individuals are removed.
-Then PCA is run on the dataset.
+Regions in Table 1 of [Grinde et al 2024](https://www.biorxiv.org/content/10.1101/2024.04.02.587682v1) are excluded prior to LD pruning.
+Related individuals are removed.
+Then [FlashPCA](https://github.com/gabraham/flashpca) is run on the dataset.

 Inputs: